awsdocs/amazon-dynamodb-developer-guide/doc_source/SampleData.CreateTables.md

 # Step 1: Create Example Tables<a name="SampleData.CreateTables"></a>

-In this section, you use the AWS Management Console to create tables in DynamoDB for two simple use cases\.
+In this section, you use the AWS Management Console to create tables in Amazon DynamoDB for two simple use cases\.

 ## Use Case 1: Product Catalog<a name="SampleData.CreateTables1"></a>